szolton/Challenge-Week-8-ReadMe.md-Generator/README.md

 - you can then choose a license for the app from a list of options
 - you can enter your github user and email

-Here is a link to the video walkthru: https://vimeo.com/user56387053
+Here is a link to the video walkthru: https://vimeo.com/949382295

+Here is a link to the GitHub: https://github.com/szolton/Readme-Generator/tree/main